Tamannapanwar17/Decentranet-social/README.md

 ## 🧑‍💻 Contributing
 PRs welcome!
 Please fork this repo and raise a pull request.
 For major changes, please open an issue first.

----

-## 📜 License
-MIT © 2025 – Built for ETHGlobal, HackFS, or your favorite Web3 hackathon 🚀